heyyitsNMN/SHOTCHAT/README.md

 # SHOTCHAT
-SHOTCHAT is a chat app which is created by using socket.io
+SHOTCHAT is a chat app which is created by using socket.io (websockets) and django (channels)